decke/caronade/README.md

 [FreeBSD Ports](https://www.freebsd.org/doc/en/books/porters-handbook/) are a great and huge collection of 3rd party sofware.
-For people working with ports it is very monotonic to do a lot of build testing to verify that your changes/new port builds fine in many different combinations (FreeBSD versions, architectures, Port options etc.).
+For people working with ports it is very monotonous to do a lot of build testing to verify that your changes/new port builds fine in many different combinations (FreeBSD versions, architectures, Port options etc.).

 Caronade does the testing for you while you continue with your work.